LiTianYu6/NerveStitcher/README.md

 For more information, please read：<br>
 NerveStitcher：
 ``
 Tianyu Li, Guangxu Li, Fangting Li, and Chen Zhang.
 2022.
 A SuperPoint-based Method for Automatic Stitching of Corneal Nerve Microscopy Images.
 In Proceedings of the 8th International Conference on Computing and Artificial Intelligence (ICCAI '22).
-Association for Computing Machinery, New York, NY, USA, 664–669. https://doi.org/10.1145/3532213.3532314
+664–669. https://doi.org/10.1145/3532213.3532314
 ``<br>
 Vignetting correction：
 ``